Rich Denton

 Visit

 The year 2015 will go down in the books for one very important reason: I got married!
 My fiancée and I worked tediously to create our perfect wedding website (wedsite, if you will) and we think it came out pretty great.
-It was developed from the ground up to be fast, responsive, and compatible with a wide array of devices.
+It was developed from the ground up to be fast, responsive, and, most of all, informative.
 We even threw a few secrets in there.

 Screenshot of the game Penguins Falling